darkirbyy/livror/README.md

 ## Deploy

 A workflow to build and deploy the application is preconfigured.
-The workflow can be triggered manually in GitHub Actions or automatically when pushing to main (for prod) or to develop (for test).
+The workflow can be triggered manually in GitHub Actions or automatically when pushing to main (for prod) or to develop (for stage).
 :warning: Only prod trigger is available for the moment.